Tor-Storli/Excel-Financial-Functions-VSCode/README.md

 <b>
 4. Open Package Manager (See 3.c above).
 Click Top Right button ("Install New Package").
  </b><br><br>
     <b>a.
-Search for "ExcelFinancialFunctions" and find the correct package to install (Mine is the first with 1,227,180 downloads v.3.2.0). <br>
+Search for "ExcelFinancialFunctions" and find the correct package to install (Mine is v.3.2.0). <br>
     </b>
     <br>
     <b>